intelligentnode/IntelliNode/IntelliNode/README.md

 </p>

-IntelliNode is the ultimate tool to integrate your data with the latest language models and deep learning frameworks using **javascript**.
+Integrate your data with the latest language models and deep learning frameworks using intellinode **javascript**.
 The library provides intuitive functions for sending input to models like ChatGPT, WaveNet and Stable diffusion, and receiving generated text, speech, or images.
 With just a few lines of code, you can easily access the power of cutting-edge AI models to enhance your projects.

 # Latest Updates
 - Add Anthropic claude 3 chat.